USask-BINFO/SyntenyLink/README.md

     - -bed Query bed file
     - -chr<i> Chromosome number for each subgenome.
 For example in Brassica napus chr1 is 10 and chr2 is 9
     - -n number of subgenomes.
     - -sub<i> Prefix for subgenome chromosome name.
-For example in Brassica napus sub1 is A and sub2 is Chromosome
+For example in Brassica napus sub1 is A and sub2 is C
     - -dag Collinear file created with blastn output